 In our shop you’ll find a great selection of fleece jackets and vests along with rain jackets and t-shirts in all sizes.
 We have a comprehensive collection of reading materials relative to the state park and our surrounding island environment.
 We are also fortunate to have our own brew with a view coffee roasted by Local Goods here on Orcas!
 Come see what other treasures we have on hand.
 We try to purchase local so you can buy local and support Moran State Park.
 All funds benefit Moran State Park.

 The Summit Learning Center, formerly the site of KVOS television broadcasting, is a work in progress.
 We opened in 2011 under the permission of state parks with the intention of illustrating the natural and human history at the summit.
 Come learn about the history and diverse ecology at the summit.
-We have a live kokanee exhibit where you can learn about the landlocked salmon.
-Kids and adults will get a rare glimpse of the rough skinned newt in our Newtarium exhibit.
+We have a various exhibits where you can learn about many different aspects of Moran State Park.
 Interpretive volunteer, host and internship opportunities are available.
-If you are interested in hosting or volunteering please email us.
+If you are interested in hosting or volunteering, please email us.
 Learn more here- Job Description for FOM Summer Internship.

 A Discover Pass is required to park in Moran State Park.
-The annual Discover Pass will cost $30 annually ($10 daily) when purchased at the park.
-Daily passes will be available at the summit through an automatic ticket dispenser or at the Summit Learning Center.
-You can also purchase the annual Discover Pass at the registration booth, Orcas Outfitters.
+The annual Discover Pass costs $10 daily or ($30 annually) when purchased at the park.
+Daily passes are available at the summit through an automatic ticket dispenser.
+You can also purchase the annual Discover Pass at the registration booth and at Orcas Outfitters.
 Visit discoverpass.wa.gov for details.